 by Harvey Michaels

-Harvey Michaels enjoys being an MIT faculty member, teaching and learning about Energy and Climate Innovation, while investigating climate plan initiatives for cities, the state and federal government.
-He also engages in environmental justice advocacy, participating in JCAN, GBIO, and synagogue initiatives, among others.
+Harvey Michaels enjoys being an MIT faculty member, teaching and learning about Energy and Climate Innovation, while investigating climate initiatives for cities, the state and federal government.
+He also engages in environmental justice advocacy, and faith-based environmental initiatives.
 Before returning to MIT in 2008, Harvey led an energy efficiency company for many years.